-The BW-Bank Meeting which takes place on 31 January is the second of ten IAAF Indoor Permit Meetings in 2010 which lead into the 13th IAAF World Indoor Championships in Doha, Qatar, 12-14 March.
+The BW-Bank Meeting which takes place on 31 January, is the second of 10 IAAF Indoor Permit meetings in 2010 which lead into the 13th IAAF World Indoor Championships in Doha, Qatar, 12-14 March.

-23-year-old Russian Irina Gordeeva who, with a 2.01m leap last winter in Cottbus (28 Jan) and then a sensational 2.02m victory at the High Jump classic in Eberstadt on 30 August, rose into the top echelons of international women’s high jumping, is the newly announced opponent for home favourite Friedrich, the 2009 World bronze medallist.
+23-year-old Russian Irina Gordeeva who, with a 2.01m leap last winter in Cottbus and then a sensational 2.02m victory at the High Jump classic in Eberstadt, rose into the top echelons of international women’s high jumping, is the newly announced opponent for home favourite Friedrich, the 2009 World bronze medallist.

-Ethiopia’s World Indoor 1500m champion Gelete Burka will run her championship winning distance in Karlsruhe’s Europahalle.
-It will be the first appearance at this meeting by the 23-year-old Area record holder whose 3:59.75 indoor best was set when winning her World title in Valencia.
-Burka was originally due to attack the Mile record in Karlsruhe last year before being pulled out of the meeting so she could concentrate instead on the 2009 World XC in Amman.
+Ethiopia’s world indoor 1500m champion Gelete Burka will run her championship-winning distance in Karlsruhe’s Europahalle.
+It will be the first appearance at this meeting by the 23-year-old African record-holder whose 3:59.75 indoor best was set when winning her world title in Valencia.
+Burka was originally due to attack the mile record in Karlsruhe last year before being pulled out of the meeting so she could concentrate instead on the 2009 World Cross Country Championships in Amman.

 Organisers for the IAAF